 Can I use my own domain name?

-If you aren’t sure if Shopify is right for you, then this article on the 6 Best Website Builders is a review of our top choices.
-Our team looked at a variety of solutions and narrowed our recommendations down based on the price and features such as the editor’s ease of use and website performance.
+If you are not sure if Shopify is right for you, this article on the best ecommerce platforms is a review of our top choices.
+Our team looked at a variety of platforms and narrowed down our recommendations based on price, ease of use, features, payment processing, inventory management, additional sales channels, integrations, reporting and analytics, user reviews, and customer support.